Military moves to cut suicides, but defers action on guns

 "While we recognize that suicide has no single cause, and that no single preventative action, treatment or cure will eliminate suicide altogether, we will exhaust every effort to promote the wellness, health and morale of our total force," Ryder said.

-Confirming findings in annual suicide reports, the panel noted that about 66% of all active-duty military suicides —- and more than 70% of those by National Guard and Reserve members — are done with firearms.
+Confirming findings in annual suicide reports, the panel noted about 66% of all active-duty military suicides — and more than 70% of those by National Guard and Reserve members — are done with firearms.
 It said reducing access to guns could prevent some deaths.

 Craig Bryan, a clinical psychologist and member of the Suicide Prevention and Response Independent Review Committee, said the department should slow down troops' access to guns — specifically those bought in stores on bases — so people under stress can survive periods of high risk.

-He likened the expanded gun safety measures to requirements that the department puts on motorcycle usage — such as mandated helmets — that are often more strict than some state laws.
+He likened the expanded gun safety measures to requirements that the department has on motorcycle use — such as mandated helmets — that are often more strict than some state laws.
 Asked how likely such changes would be, Bryan said he believes troops are more receptive to such limits than civilians may be.